cyberark/conjur-quickstart/README.md

    additional initcommand is issued, the Conjur client and the Conjur server remain connected.

-   Use the account name that you created in step 5:
+   Use the account name that you created in step 5.
+You will be prompted to trust the TLS certificate of the Conjur server.
+Type `y` to trust the certificate:
    ```
-   docker-compose exec client conjur init -u conjur -a myConjurAccount
+   docker-compose exec client conjur init -u https://proxy -a myConjurAccount --self-signed
    ```

    **Verification**